sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/18_Understanding_Validation/304_Wrap_up.md

 But there are more solutions to validation in express apps, explore them.

 I'm not updating the code - since it'll take too long.
+Branch: https://github.com/exemplar-codes/online-shop-nodejs-branches/tree/18_data_validation ("18_data_validation")